NimbleAndy/SearchEngine/README.md

 ```bash
 python -m venv venv
 ```
-*activate the environment* you should still be in microsearch after creating the virtual environment bash venv\Scripts\activate
+After *activating the environment* you should still be in microsearch after creating the virtual environment bash venv\Scripts\activate